parteekahlawat/iti-jmu-chat-app/README.md

 ## Features

 - **Real-time Chat**: Users can engage in real-time conversations with each other.
-- **User Authentication**: Users can register and log in using Google Gemini API.
 - **Unique Usernames**: Each user has a unique username.
 - **Responsive Design**: The application is responsive and works well across different devices.
 - **Secure Communication**: Messages are transmitted securely over HTTPS.